AbdullahAdeebx/whisper/README.md

 ## Description

-Whisper Cloud CLI is a command-line tool that allows you to transcribe audio files using OpenAI's Whisper model hosted on Groq's platform.
-The tool supports various audio formats and can generate transcripts in multiple formats including plain text, SRT, VTT, and TSV.
+Whisper Cloud CLI is a command-line tool that allows you to transcribe audio and video files using OpenAI's Whisper model hosted on Groq's platform.
+The tool supports various audio and video formats and can generate transcripts in multiple formats including plain text, SRT, VTT, and TSV.

 ## Features

-- Transcribe audio files using Whisper Large v3 Turbo model
+- Transcribe audio and video files using Whisper Large v3 Turbo model
+- Automatic conversion of video to audio
-- Support for various audio formats (MP3, WAV, M4A, MP4, WEBM, OGG, FLAC)
+- Support for various audio formats (MP3, WAV, M4A, WEBM, OGG, FLAC)
+- Support for various video formats (MP4, AVI, MOV, MKV, WEBM, FLV, WMV, MPEG)
 - Generate transcripts in multiple formats (TXT, JSON, SRT, VTT, TSV)
 - Automatically copy transcript to clipboard
 - Customizable output directory